Gladwin Hill: After World War II

 After World War II ended, Hill went to work for the New York Times in their Los Angeles bureau.
 Hill worked there from 1946 to 1968.

 On November 22, 1963, Hill was dispatched to Dallas by the Times in order to cover the events unfolding after the assassination of President John F. Kennedy.
-He voluntarily offered the FBI an interview about what he knew regarding Jack Ruby shooting Lee Harvey Oswald, which occurred while he was covering the transfer of Oswald into the police building.
+He voluntarily offered the FBI an interview about what he knew regarding the shooting of Lee Harvey Oswald by Jack Ruby, which occurred while he was covering the transfer of Oswald into the police building.
 The interview basically determined when Hill heard the shot and that "immediately realizing what was happening he ran out of the police building through another exit to take up a position by the van".

 Hill also wrote books on environmental issues and politics.
 Madman In a Lifeboat: Issues of the Environmental Crisis (1973) provided imagery that persisted for decades regarding possible social dynamics during such a crisis.